ibisoris/simple_shell/README.md

 * Use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
 * Shell should not have any memory leaks
 * No more than 5 functions per file
-* All header files should be include guarded
+* All header files should be include guarded - Important
 * Write a README with the description of the project

 ## Description